-If you applied for a 2021/2022 Chevening Scholarship you will receive email updates about your application status at each step of the selection process.
+You will receive email updates about your application status at each step of the selection process.
 You can also check your status on the online application system.
-Log in using the details you registered with.
+Log in using your registration details.
 Take a look at the Chevening application timeline and our FAQs for a better understanding of the upcoming stages of the selection process.

 Due to the large number of applications received each year, we are unable to provide individual application status updates or feedback to unsuccessful applicants.
 Please do not contact your British embassy or high commission with application enquiries.

-You may wish to review the guidance below to help you with the next steps.
+You may wish to review our guidance to help you with the next steps.

 What is included?

 As Chevening Scholarships are fully-funded, your award includes the following: